 The Centre has been involved in implementing and reporting on National Assessments of Mathematics and English reading (NAMER) since the 1980s on behalf of the DES.

 In Spring, 2014, over 8,000 pupils in Second and Sixth classes in a representative national sample of 150 primary schools completed secure tests of English reading and mathematics and responded to pupil questionnaires, while their principals, class teachers and parents also completed questionnaires.
 A performance report (Shiel, Kavanagh & Millar) outlining achievement results was released in early 2015.
-A context report, which will draw on both performance and questionnaire outcomes, will be published in Autumn 2015.
+A context report, which drew on both performance and questionnaire outcomes, was published at the end of 2015.

 A main report (Eivers, Close, Shiel, Millar, Clerkin, Gilleece & Kiniry) and a technical report (Eivers, Clerkin, Millar & Close) arising from the 2009 National Assessments, were published in 2010.